AKF-Code-Zone/AKF-Code-Zone/README.md

 I’m currently seeking:

 -  Remote or On-Site Internships in *Frontend Web Development*
--  Junior/Entry-Level Roles in *HTML, CSS, JavaScript*
+-  Junior/Entry-Level Roles in Web
 -  A collaborative environment where I can contribute, learn, and grow

 If you're looking for a frontend developer who is passionate, quick to learn, and ready to build real-world solutions — let's connect!